LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Conclusion

 {

-\inparagraph{Acknowledgments} This work is a result of the joint research project STADT:up.
-The project is supported by the German Federal Ministry for Economic Affairs and Climate Action (BMWK), based on a decision of the German Bundestag.
+\paragraph{Acknowledgments.} This work is a result of the joint research project STADT:up and was funded by the German Federal Ministry for Economic Affairs and Climate Action (BMWK), based on a decision of the German Bundestag.
 The author is solely responsible for the content of this publication.
-This work was also supported by the ERC Advanced Grant SIMULACRON, the Georg Nemetschek Institute project AI4TWINNING and the DFG project 4D-YouTube CR 250/26-1.}
+This work was also supported by the ERC Advanced Grant SIMULACRON, the Georg Nemetschek Institute project AI4TWINNING \& the DFG project 4D-YouTube CR 250/26-1.
+Funding was also received from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) under Germany's Excellence Strategy (EXC-3057/1 ``Reasonable Artificial Intelligence'', Project No.\,533677015) and the LOEWE initiative (Hesse, Germany) within the emergenCITY center [LOEWE/1/12/519/03/05.001(0016)/72].
+C.\,Reich is supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems (\href{https://eliza.school}{ELIZA}) through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education \& Research.
+This work was also funded by the ETH Foundation Project 2025-FS-352, the SNSF Advanced Grant 216260.}